This won’t be a long as it covers a simple, yet often abused, principle of good business.

 Most people in business do a couple of marketing concepts and expect to build a solid foundation.

-A very important exercise is to study where you get your clients/customers/patients from as a percentage of the total market.
-If there are too many sources about 10-15%, then you are not diversified.
+A very important exercise is to study where you get your clients/customers from as a percentage of the total market.
+If you have more than 25% from one source, then you are not diversified.

 Ideally, you would want to have no one source to be above 5% of the total.
 For example:

-Sales Rep A has received 18 new clients/customers/patients for the year, broken down as follows:
+Sales Rep A has received 18 new clients/customers for the year, broken down as follows:

 There are two conclusions that can be draw from this analysis:

-This is apparent from the lack of both numbers and types of activities to generate clients/customers/patients.
+This is apparent from the lack of both numbers and types of activities to generate clients/customers.

 Ok, you are going to hate me for saying this, but: